stakater/developer-handbook/content/kubernetes/storage.md

 In the world of Kubernetes, however, workloads are moved around in the infrastructure and scale out and back with regularity.
 As workloads move to different worker nodes these volumes are moved around to various machines.
 This leads to a situation where storage traffic can become significantly unbalanced on the SAN and a single compute node could potentially have hundreds of endpoints depending on the number of containers running on the node.

 SAN networks can become congested not only because of high traffic, but also because of a high number of endpoints behind a single SAN switch port.
-In an HPC environment where a single physical node could host dozens of virtual machines and each virtual machine could be hosting hundreds or even thousands of endpoints in a dynamically provisoined environment, network congestion can become a significant problem.
+In an HPC environment where a single physical node could host dozens of virtual machines and each virtual machine could be hosting hundreds or even thousands of endpoints in a dynamically provisioned environment, network congestion can become a significant problem.

 When the SAN network becomes congested, it can backup across the SAN infrastructure negatively impacting completely unrelated workloads.